 - The entity engages in IP business and falls in the presumption of not carrying out CICA within BVI.

 The ESA regulated that a legal entity must comply with economic substance requirements for any financial period in which it carried out relevant activities.

 The financial period of the legal entity can be determined as the following cases:

 - For companies and limited partnerships incorporated on or after 1 Jan 2019, the financial period will be no more than 1 year from the date of incorporation.

 - For companies and limited partnerships incorporated before that date, the financial period will rest for one year and start no later than 30 Jun 2019.
 In other words, such entities don’t have to comply with substance regulation until 30 Jun 2019.

-Put it in perspective, legal entities formed before 1 Jan 2019 shall have the latest of Dec 2020 to file its report.
+Put it in perspective, legal entities formed before 1 Jan 2019 shall have the latest of Dec 2020 to file their report.
 For legal entities incorporated on or after 1 Jan 2019, they have to submit their annual report within 6 months from the end of one year since its incorporation date.

 Any failure in compliance with BVI economic substance requirements shall lead entities to be subject to financial penalty or even striking off of the entity.
 It is advisable that all companies in existence or to be newly-incorporated for doing business in the BVI should be fully aware of requirements as well as the submission timeline to well comply with the economic substance regime.

 Still uncertain to determine whether your particular entity may fall under the scope of BVI's economic substance regime?
 Feel free to get in touch with BBCIncorp Limited and our team will assist you!